aws-samples/busy-engineers-encryption-sdk/docs/exercises/2-encryption_sdk.rst

                 return json.loads(plaintext)

-At this point you should be able to deploy and test the application.
+Now use the :ref:`Build tool commands` to deploy your application again.

 Try entering the very large message from the start of this exercise; it should work now.

 .. note::